awaken233/open-in-cursor/README.md

 ### 📖 Description

-An Obsidian plugin that adds a hotkey to open the current file in Cursor IDE and automatically jump to the cursor position.
+An Obsidian plugin that adds a hotkey to open the current file in Cursor IDE (or other VSCode-based IDEs) and automatically jump to the cursor position.
 Perfect for seamless integration between Obsidian note-taking and code editing workflows.

 ### ✨ Features

--   **Quick Access**: Open current file in Cursor IDE with a simple hotkey, and jump to the cursor position.
+-   **Quick Access**: Open current file in Cursor IDE (or other VSCode-based IDEs) with a simple hotkey, and jump to the cursor position.
+-   **Multi-IDE Support**: Compatible with Cursor, VSCode, Kiro, and other VSCode-based editors
 -   **Cross-Platform**: Works on Windows, macOS, and Linux

 You can set a custom hotkey in Obsidian's Hotkeys settings.
 You can also use the command palette: "Open in Cursor".